 Affordable Housing Linkage Fee

 In 2017, Mayor Garcetti signed into law the Affordable Housing Linkage Fee, which will help Los Angeles double its preservation and production of affordable housing, put incentives in place for more mixed-income developments, and create more than 900 good-paying jobs for Angelenos every year.
 After its full implementation, the fee is expected to generate $100 million for affordable housing construction.
 The fee gives developers a choice: include affordable units in your new buildings or pay to build affordable housing elsewhere.
+As of April 2020, the Affordable Housing Linkage Fee has generated nearly $23 million for the construction and preservation of affordable housing.

 Removing Regulatory Barriers